 Radiologic Technologists/Radiographers assist physicians specializing in the use of X-ray to diagnose disease and injury, exercise initiative and independent judgment in performing X-rays, operate X-ray equipment, provide patient care and radiation protection, produce and process radiographs, and maintain quality control.

-Graduates are eligible to apply for state and national certification examinations.
-With further training and certification, radiographers can work in radiation therapy, nuclear medicine, diagnostic medical sonography, bone densitometry, cardiac-interventional radiography, computed tomography, magnetic resonance imaging, mammography, quality management, vascular interventional radiography, and as radiologist assistants.
+Graduates are eligible to apply for state and national Radiography certification examinations.
+With further training and certification, radiographers can work in computed tomography, magnetic resonance imaging, mammography, bone densitometry, cardiac interventional radiography, vascular interventional radiography, nuclear medicine technology, radiation therapy, sonography and as registered radiologist assistants.

 Delgado's Radiologic Technology Program is a 24-month Associate of Applied Science degree program.
 Graduates are eligible to take state and national board exams.